New short film delves into RSPCA Approved chicken farming

 As stated in the film, Consumers care about animal welfare but also want animal-based products that are affordable”.
 So how can this balance be achieved to allow producers to prioritise the welfare of their meat chickens and rear them to higher-welfare standards, while still running a sustainable business?

-Good welfare and a better life for meat chickens can be achieved in both a well-managed barn system and a well-managed free-range system, but it’s important there are standards in place to ensure their physical and psychological needs are met.
+Better welfare and a better life for meat chickens can be achieved in both a well-managed barn system and a well-managed free-range system, but it’s important there are standards in place to ensure their physical and psychological needs are met.

 Farms with RSPCA Approved certification are required to provide meat chickens with an enriched environment that offers room to move and perform natural behaviours as well places to perch (which encourages movement and helps strengthen their bones), good quality litter (for dustbathing and foraging), and interesting objects to peck at.
-When meat chickens do have access to the outdoors in free-range farming systems, they still spend a good deal of time inside the shed, so the quality of the indoor environment is a key component to ensuring good welfare, and it’s important to get it right.
+When meat chickens do have access to the outdoors in free-range farming systems, they still spend a good deal of time inside the shed, so the quality of the indoor environment is a key component to ensuring better welfare, and it’s important to get it right.

 Meat chicken producers with RSPCA Approved certification who also are assessed against the RSPCA’s outdoor requirements within our standard, have additional specifications to make sure the outdoor area is inviting, with palatable vegetation and adequate shade specified to the number of birds – provisions that are not currently required by law in Australia.
 Having an inviting and protected outdoor area encourages meat chickens to use the space and provides additional enrichment.